linux-china/r2dbc-mysqlx/README.md

 # Parameter binding

-Please use '?' for parameter binding. "$1", ":name" and null binding are not supported.
+**Attention**: Please use '?' for parameter binding. "$1", ":name" and null binding are not supported by MySQL X Protocol.

 ```
 Statement statement = connection.createStatement("SELECT title FROM books WHERE author = ? and publisher = ?");